-- 1.2.1 The floor has a white or close to white tone.
-The floor may be either smooth or textured (like linoleum or carpet), and may have steps of up to 3 mm height at joins between tiles. - 1.2.2 Competitors need to be aware that in some competitions, tiles may be mounted on thick backing or raised off the ground with the Elevation Blocks; which may make it difficult to get back on a tile should the robot come off.
-No provision will be made to assist robots that drive off a tile, from getting back on the tile. - 1.2.3 Tiles will be used as ramps to allow the robots to 'climb' up to and down from the elevated tile.
-Elevation blocks are to be made of 30 mm x 30 mm wood painted in orange and placed in the corners of the tile. - 1.2.4 Robots, therefore, must be designed so that they can navigate along any tile that may be placed on the base of a 'Tunnel'.
+1.2.1 The floor has a white or close to white tone.
+The floor may be either smooth or textured (like linoleum or carpet), and may have steps of up to 3 mm height at joins between tiles.
+Due to the nature of the tiles, there may be a step and/or gap in the construction of the arena.
+These are not intentional and will be minimized as much as possible by the organizers.

+1.2.2 Competitors need to be aware that in some competitions, tiles may be mounted on thick backing or raised off the ground, which may make it difficult to get back on a tile should the robot come off.
+No provision will be made to assist robots that drive off a tile, for getting back on the tile.

+1.2.3 Tiles will be used as ramps to allow the robots to "climb" up to and down from the elevated tile.

+1.2.4 Robots, therefore, must be designed so that they can navigate along any tile that may be placed under another tile.
+The minimum free height will be 25 cm.